datalab-api/go_api-rest/README.md

-# GoLang API AuthenticationProject
+# GoLang API Project
+---

-This is a RESTful API built with GoLang and Fiber framework.
-The project includes basic CRUD operations for user management.
+Welcome to the GoLang API Project!
+This project is a RESTful API built using GoLang and the Fiber framework.
+It serves as a foundational example of how to set up a robust and efficient API with basic CRUD (Create, Read, Update, Delete) operations for user management.
+Whether you're a seasoned developer looking to integrate GoLang and Fiber into your toolkit or a beginner eager to learn more about API development in GoLang, this project provides a clear and structured starting point.

+This README will guide you through the project structure, installation steps, and usage instructions to help you get started quickly.
+You'll also find details on how to contribute to the project and links to relevant documentation.

 ## Project Structure